samsk/go-mypicfs/README.md

 # myPicfs

 myPicfs is FUSE filesystem wrapper written in go for local Picasa folders.
-This it is possible to expose i.e. Picasa starred photos on network via SAMBA or DLNA.
+This way it is possible to expose i.e. Picasa starred photos on network via SAMBA or DLNA.

 ## Mounting